Temporal Reasoning on Implicit Events from Distant Supervision: Introduction

-We achieve further improvements by coupling our new pre-trained model with a duration model from \citet{zhou-etal-2020-temporal} to create a new symbolic reasoning model called \emph{\modelsymbolic{}}.
-The key idea in \modelsymbolic{} is to \emph{decompose} the computation of temporal relations to the localized start-time and duration predictions, which is similarly discussed in \citet{Leeuwenberg2018TemporalIE}.
-For example, in deciding whether the \emph{distracted} event ends before the \emph{try} event in Fig.~\ref{fig:timeline-example}, we can use separate models to predict the start and duration of \emph{distracted} and compare them against the start prediction of \emph{try}.
-This allows better prediction on the end time, which rarely appears in the natural text and is difficult to be annotated \cite{NingWuRo18}.
-Such a symbolic computation incorporates a logic combination over the individual models that formalizes part of the Allen interval algebra \cite{allen1983maintaining}.
-This model, which supports a wider range of temporal computation and can be used without task-specific supervision, achieves a final accuracy of $77.5$\% on \datasetname{}'s binary classification metric and a 10\% improvement on the story-wide exact match.
+We achieve further improvements by coupling \modelpattern{} with a duration model from \citet{zhou-etal-2020-temporal} to create a neural-symbolic reasoning model called \emph{\modelsymbolic{}}.
+The key idea in \modelsymbolic{} is to \emph{decompose} the computation of temporal relations to the predictions of relative distances between start times and those of durations.
+For example, in Fig~\ref{fig:timeline-example}, we can decide that \emph{distracted} likely ends before \emph{try} starts because the duration of \emph{distracted} is likely to be shorter than the distance between the two start times.
+This allows for better prediction on the end time, which rarely appears in the natural text and has been previously shown to be difficult to annotate \cite{NingWuRo18}.
+Such a symbolic computation involves a logical combination of the individual models in a way that formalizes part of the Allen interval algebra \cite{allen1983maintaining}.
+This model, which supports a wider range of temporal computation and can be used with and without task-specific supervision, achieves a final accuracy of $78.9$\% on \datasetname{}'s binary classification metric.
+We also show that \modelsymbolic{} is more robust to different distributions of the training data, demonstrating the benefits of using a temporal model with a transparent reasoning process.